AlexNecakov/Dragonoids-Android-3.4/README.md

+# Dragonoids Robot FTC - 2017-18
+This is the project code for the 2017-18 FTC robotics competition, Relic Recovery, for team 4286, Dragonoids.
+This code is built off of skeleton code provided for the FTC competition, and several years of Dragonoids developers including Ryan Petschek, Scott Barnett, myself, and Alex Galik.
+This code is deployed as an Android app onto a robot and can run either an Autonomous or Remote Controlled op mode.
+There are four different versions of the autonomous op mode, for various starting positions, and each uses Vuforia for image recognition during autonomous.
+The tele op modes allow two drivers to use Xbox 360 controllers to control the robot during the controlled portion of the competition.
+Below is the previous readme explaining deployment and file structure.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.